 On the front of both series of euro banknotes, windows and doorways are shown.
 They symbolise the European spirit of openness and cooperation.
 The bridges on the back symbolise communication between the people of Europe and between Europe and the rest of the world.

-As in the first series, the new Europa series banknotes will show architectural styles from seven periods in Europe's cultural history, but do not show any existing monuments or bridges.
+Like the first series, the new Europa series banknotes show architectural styles from various periods in Europe's history, but do not show any actual existing monuments or bridges.
 The styles are as follows:

-Each note has a dominant colour which is easy to distinguish from the “adjacent” notes.
+Each note has a quite distinct colour.
 The Europa series banknotes are the same colour as those of the first series, i.e. grey for €5, red for €10, blue for €20, orange for €50, green for €100 and yellow-brown for €200.

 Other design elements are: